 SaaS Key performance indicators (KPIs) will show how effective you are in reaching your goals.
 By analyzing them, you will determine what the next best step is for your campaign.
 Here are some common KPIs:

 - Churn rate – you want to keep your churn rate low, as it represents the number of customers you lose every month.
-It is easy to calculate; you just divide the number of lost customers with the total number of customers.
+It is easy to calculate; you just divide the number of lost customers by the total number of customers.

 - Cost Per Lead – this one is simple, and it tells you how much you spend to get a new lead.
-The calculation is easy, divide the cost of your campaign with the number of new leads.
+The calculation is easy, divide the cost of your campaign by the number of new leads.
 Leads are site visitors that perform an action, such as registering an account.

 - Cost Per Acquisition – CPA is a very important metric that tells you how much money you spend in order to finalize a sale and get a paying customer.
-You calculate it by dividing the cost of your marketing campaign with the number of customers you got from it.
+You calculate it by dividing the cost of your marketing campaign by the number of customers you got from it.
 This is a very important number, and it can determine the success of the whole SaaS marketing strategy to accurately predict, repeat and scale SaaS marketing efforts.

 - Monthly Recurring Revenue – MRR is a crucial stat for SaaS, as they are all about monthly subscriptions.
 Calculating MRR will show you how much money you expect to get the next month.
 That will tell you how much you have for investments, but also if you need to make some cuts in order to save.